 Etymology

-The word “noise” comes from the Old French noise, meaning “uproar” or “brawl,” which traces further back to the Latin nausea, meaning “seasickness” or “discomfort.”
-The shift to its modern usage reflects the idea of something uncomfortable or disruptive to the senses.
+The word “noise” comes from Old French noise, meaning “uproar” or “brawl,” which traces further back to Latin nausea, associated with “seasickness” or “discomfort.”
+Over time, the idea of something uncomfortable or disturbing to the senses became the modern sense of unwanted sound and, later, figurative interference.

 Example Sentences

-• The constant noise from construction kept her awake all night.
+- The constant loud noise from construction kept her awake all night.

-• He couldn’t focus on his homework due to the background noise.
+- He couldn’t focus on his homework due to the background noise from the hallway.

-• There’s too much noise in this data to find a clear signal.
+- There’s too much noise in this dataset, so it’s hard to find a clear pattern.

 Noise Synonyms